-Version 2
+Version 2 of ellipses

-I used the following set of definitions with the book I compiled and typeset about the technology history of the company Bolt Beranek and Newman9 and that I am now typesetting.
+I used the following set of definitions with the book I compiled and typeset about the technology history of the company Bolt Beranek and Newman.
 This book uses the Lucida Bright typeface.
-For this second book, I had learned about doing things in terms em which varies with font size, e.g., among main, footnote, and block quote text.
+For this second book, I had learned about doing things in terms which varied with font size, e.g., among main, footnote, and block quote text.
 My decisions in the following definitions are only about what looks good to me, not about the conventions of a particular style manual.
 (The comments in the following code provide the relevant explanations.)